RoliSoft/WSL-Distribution-Switcher/README.md

 A sample global hook script is provided in `hook_postinstall_all.sample.sh`.
 If you would like to run this during all of your installations, remove the `.sample` from the file name.

-The provided script supports APT-based (such as Debian and Ubuntu) and RPM-based (such as Fedora and CentOS) distributions.
+The provided script supports Arch Linux, APT-based (such as Debian and Ubuntu) and RPM-based (such as Fedora and CentOS) distributions.
 For all other distributions, it will gracefully terminate.

 As noted above, the `REGULARUSER` environmental variable will be provided by `install.py`, which is the name of your regular user.
 This value will be used to add your user to the corresponding sudo group, e.g. `sudo` on Debian/Ubuntu and `wheel` on Fedora/CentOS.